google/devops-governance/examples/guardrails/gitlab/README.md

 | TF_LOG                         | The terraform env variable setting to get detailed logs.
 Supports TRACE,DEBUG,INFO,WARN,ERROR in order of decreasing verbosity                          | WARN                                                                                                            |
 | TF_ROOT                        | The directory of the terraform code to be executed.
 Can be a path string or also a pre-defined gitlab CI variables                                      | $CI_PROJECT_DIR                                                                                                 |
 | TF_VERSION                     | The terraform version to be used for execution.
 The specified terraform version is downloaded and used for execution for the workflow.                   | 1.3.6                                                                                                           |

+## Terraform pipeline setup
+* folder-factoy looks for folder specifications in yaml format in data/folders
+* There is a sample file provided.
+Remove "folder.yaml.sample" to "<your folder name>.yaml"
+* merge the code into main and pipeline should start.
+* Look in troubleshooting section if there are any issues.

 ## Overview of the Pipeline stages
 The complete workflow consists of 4 stages and 2 before-script jobs